jacqueline-wong/CEE4530/Lab4/team10_lab4.md

 import pandas as pd
 from scipy import stats

-# This code is included because there is a bug in the version of this code that is in epa.

 def aeration_data(DO_column, dirpath):
     """This function extracts the data from folder containing tab delimited files of aeration data.
 The file must be the original tab delimited file.